mariimako/ReactionSpeedDotApp/README.md

 - Enemies will vary, with different damage outputs, hitpoints and speed to reach player

 ## User Stories
-- As a user, I want to be able to move myself downwards in the game, and see my current position
+- As a user, I want to be able to move downwards in the game, and see my current position as a player
 - As a user, I want to add enemies to a list of enemies where I can see how many there are
-- As a user, I want to be able to fire bullets from my current position many times
+- As a user, I want to be able to fire bullets from my current position (player position) many times
 - As a user, I want to stop playing and exit